kamel-usp/pages/learn_dpasp.md

 ### The <abbr style="font-variant: normal;">dPASP</abbr> Framework

 dPASP stands for *differential Probabilistic Answer Set Programming*.
 Let us break down that long title to better graps for what the framework is intended.
 Answer Set Programming (ASP) is a relatively recent type of declarative programming language for describing and solving combinatorial problems (e.g., indendepent sets, 3-coloring, scheduling, etc).
 It is reminiscient of logic programming (Prolog) languages and constraint solving.
-Typically, an ASP program will describe a set of choices that constitute candidate solutions (paths or colorings in a graph, job schedulings) and a set of constraints that determine feasibility.
-Solutions are obtained as feasible choices, Addtionally, preferences and weights can be assigned to solutions, and maximized over.
+Typically, an ASP program will describe a set of choices that constitute candidate solutions (e.g., paths or colorings in a graph, job schedulings, etc) and a set of constraints that determine feasibility.
+Solutions are obtained as feasible choice.
+Addtionally, preferences and weights can be assigned to solutions, and maximized over.
 Probabilistic ASP extends such a language with the ability to model uncertainty over solutions.
 By assigning a full probabilistic model over ASP programs, one enables parametric learning from data and program induction.
 Our last ingredient is the differential modifier.
 This stands for the ability of probabilistic choices to be specified as the output of differentiable models (e.g., neural networks), which grants a differentiable semantics of such programs.